 With our marketing plan examples, below is our Brand Communications Plan for Gray's Cookies.

-Click on the image to zoom in
+Click on the image to zoom in our Brand Plan example

 Use your brand idea to guide the product development team to manage innovation ideas at the exploratory stage, (beyond five years), pipeline ideas (two to five years) and go-to-market launch plans (within the next two years).
 Use the marketing plan template to influence, manage, and even direct your product development team to ensure they focus on the brand strategy.
 As part of our marketing plan examples, below is our Innovation Plan for Gray’s Cookies.